Buntaa/childrenGrowFaster/README.md

 To configure the mod, use the Mod Configuration Menu (MCM).
 Navigate to the MCM settings in the game to customize the options available for this mod.

 ## Mod Conflictions
-If you are wondering if this mod has any conflictions with other mods it does not.
+## Mod Conflictions

-UNLESS that mod is messing with the DailyTickEvent method in CampaignEvents class and is adding logic that messes with Heroes.
+If you are wondering if this mod has any conflicts with other mods, it does not.
+UNLESS that mod is messing with the `DailyTickEvent` method in the `CampaignEvents` class and is adding logic that affects `Heroes`.

 ## Contributing